After Snowden -- Spies, Lies and Secrets in a Transparent World

 This course will begin with the origins of American spying, the creation of the intelligence community during the Cold War and the reforms of the 1970's.
 We then turn to the post-September 11 era, focusing on surveillance, interrogation, and covert operations.
 You will play a role as spy, human rights activist, or political leader in hands-on simulations.
 On a lighter note, we will look at spies in the movies and popular culture.

-Students will have an in depth knowledge of the history and current controversies involving the American intelligence community; should be able to think analytically about controversial topics from both sides of the issue; and should improve their persuasive writing and oral communications skills.
+Students will gain an in depth knowledge of the history and current controversies involving the American intelligence community; engage in analytical thinking about controversial topics from both sides of the issue; and have the opportunity to improve their persuasive writing and oral communications skills.

 A basic high school course in American history and/or contemporary issues would be helpful preparation.